Murder of Ruth Marie Terry: Guy Muldavin

 Muldavin is also the prime suspect in the murder of Henry Lawrence "Red" Baird, a 28-year-old bread truck driver, and the disappearance of Barbara Joe Kelley, a 17-year-old waitress, in June 1950.
 Barbara was last seen in Humboldt County, California, on June 17, 1950, when she embarked on a date with Baird, her boyfriend.
 Baird's body was discovered face down on the beach near Table Bluff the following morning.
 He was shot in the back of the head.
 Except for his shoes and socks, he was naked.
 Barbara's personal clothing was found carefully folded and tucked underneath the rest of his, with the exception of her shoes and stockings.
 No trace of Barbara herself could be found.
 She has not been seen or heard from since, and it is thought that whoever shot Baird had kidnapped her.

 Muldavin moved to Chualar, California, a small community near Salinas, around 1976.
 According to a feature article written about him in 1985, he had retired from his job as an executive vice president of a silver store on Rodeo Drive in Beverly Hills.
 In the profile he was working at the radio station KAZU in Pacific Grove as a volunteer host of a 3-hour weekly call-in show on "aging, growing and making transitions".
 He also worked at a tobacco shop in Carmel.
-According to his obituary, Muldavin was born in Santa Fe, New Mexico on October 26, 1923, and died of a "lengthy illness" in Salinas, California on March 14, 2002; survived by his wife, Phyllis Muldavin, and his sister, Joan Towers.
-On August 28, 2023, Muldavin was officially named as Terry's killer.
+According to his obituary, Muldavin was born in Santa Fe, New Mexico, on October 26, 1923, and died of a "lengthy illness" in Salinas, on March 14, 2002; survived by his wife, Phyllis Muldavin, and his sister, Joan Towers.
+On August 28, 2023, Guy Muldavin was officially named as Terry's killer.